GenomiqueENS/AsaruSim/README.md

 # wf-SLSim Documentation

 `wf-SLSim` is an automated Nextflow workflow designed for simulating 10x single-cell Nanopore reads using SLSim.
-It allows researchers to benchmark and optimize single-cell Nanopore long read  data processing pipelines efficiently.
+It allows researchers to benchmark and optimize single-cell Nanopore long read  data processing pipelines.

 ## Prerequisites